daliborkoenig/nested-navigator/README.md

 Returns: A new NestedNavigator instance positioned at the specified nested location.

-### find(key, value)
+### find(key, value, operation?)

-Finds an element in the current array based on a key-value pair.
+Finds an element in the current array based on a key-value pair and an optional comparison operation.

 - `key`: The key to search on.
 - `value`: The value to search for.
+- `operation`: (Optional) The comparison operation to use.
+Defaults to "equals".

 Returns: A new NestedNavigator instance with the found array element.
-Throws an error if the current value is not an array.

-### filter(key, value)
+### filter(key, value, operation?)

-Filters elements in the current array based on a key-value pair.
+Filters elements in the current array based on a key-value pair and an optional comparison operation.

 - `key`: The key to filter on.
 - `value`: The value to filter for.
+- `operation`: (Optional) The comparison operation to use.
+Defaults to "equals".

 Returns: A new NestedNavigator instance with an array of matching elements.

-### getIndex(keyOrValue, value?)
+### getIndex(keyOrValue, value?, operation?)

 Finds the index of an element in the current array based on a key-value pair (for arrays of objects) or a direct value (for arrays of primitives).

 - `keyOrValue`: For arrays of objects, this is the key to search on.
 For arrays of primitives, this is the value to search for.
 - `value`: (Optional) For arrays of objects, this is the value to search for.
 This parameter is not used for arrays of primitives.
+- `operation`: (Optional) The comparison operation to use.
+Defaults to "equals".

 Returns: The index of the found element, or -1 if not found.

-Throws an error if the current value is not an array.

 ### getLength()